Apple says it never ‘recycles’ old devices if they can still be used. Its lawsuit against a Canadian recycler suggests otherwise.

 Apple offers a trade-in program for old devices and promises users it will try to find a new owner for the old products.
 “You may be done with your device, but chances are it still has more to give.
 If it’s in good shape, we’ll help it go to a new owner.
 If not, we’ll send it to our recycling partner,” the company says on its website.

-But a 2017 Motherboard investigation found that Apple outsourced the majority of its recycling to outside companies, and that it contractually forced those companies to “shred” the old devices, prohibiting the recyclers even from salvaging components for reuse.
+But a 2017 Motherboard investigation found that Apple outsourced the majority of its recycling to outside companies and that it contractually forced those companies to “shred” the old devices, prohibiting the recyclers even from salvaging components for reuse.

 Rosenstock declined to say how many devices Apple sends to outside recyclers or how many it recycles in-house.
 He pointed out that Apple created its own recycling robots, called Daisy and Dave, one of which is able to disassemble 200 iPhones per hour.
 Rosenstock said Apple’s method for taking apart Apple products recovers more material from the devices than outside recycling companies.
 He wouldn’t say how many iPhones the robots have recycled.